 Perfect Oven Baked Chicken Breast

 A few weeks ago on Insta, I asked if you all might be interested in a back-to-basics series about the best ways to bake proteins (i.e. chicken, pork, steak, seafood, tofu, etc.) in the oven.
 Your answer?
 A resounding yes, please.
 Many of you had requests and questions about methods for cooking various proteins, plus more than a few tales to tell about proteins gone not-so-right over the years.
-And oh boy, I hear ya.
+I hear you!
 My little kitchen has seen more than its share of overcooked steaks, completely dried out pork chops, salmon skin glued to pans, and not-so-crispy tofu over the years too.
 Which are never fun, especially since proteins can be pricey and intended for special occasions.
 But hey, it’s all part of the adventure of learning how to cook.
 And eventually, I’ve trial-and-errored my way to some basic methods for baking proteins that have become super-reliable, super-delicious staples in my kitchen.

-So over the next two weeks, I thought we could work our way through each of them, beginning today with the #1 most requested protein here on Gimme Some Oven…
+So over the next two weeks, I thought we could work our way through each of them, beginning today with the #1 most requested protein here on Gimme Some Oven…baked chicken.

-Specifically, boneless skinless chicken breasts.
+Specifically, baked chicken breasts.

 Over the years, I’ve received countless requests for new chicken breast recipes, and many more for tips on how to bake chicken breasts in the oven.
 Because anyone who worked with chicken breasts before know that they can be incredibly versatile, yet also incredibly finicky to work with, especially when baked in the oven.
 Cook them the wrong way and you’ll end up with a dry, rubbery, tough, and flavorless disaster.
 But cooked the right way?!
 We’re talkin’ juicy, tender, flavorful, perfectly baked chicken breasts that you will love.